cedarwarman/cedarwarman.github.io/_posts/2022-03-08-raspberry-pi-dht22-sensor.md

 </div>

 ### R Shiny interface
 Now that there is sensor data being constantly uploaded to the cloud, what do you do with it?
 The simplest option is to download the data for plotting and visualization.
 However, this data can also be the perfect foundation for a simple R Shiny app.
-In my lab, I visualize the data from our sensors using <a href ="https://viz.datascience.arizona.edu/palanivelu-lab-sensors/">this app</a>.
+I built <a href ="https://viz.datascience.arizona.edu/palanivelu-lab-sensors/">this app</a> to visualize the data from our lab sensors.
 The app pulls data from Google sheets for each sensor and visualizes temperature and humidity. <a href ="https://github.com/cedarwarman/shiny_pi_sensors/">Here’s the Github repository</a> if you want to see more.

 <div class="container is-max-desktop">
     <div class="columns">